This post may contain affiliate links.

 - Summer clothing for Sphynx cats, cotton breathable apparel.

-Such as a mild shampoo or degreaser that is non scented with warm water.
-For sphynx cats, since they are hairless its best to get a good degreaser, like the Pro-Formula Pet Degreaser.
+Such as a mild shampoo or degreaser that is non-scented with warm water.
+For sphynx cats, since they are hairless it’s best to get a good degreaser, like the Pro-Formula Pet Degreaser.
 Make sure to target areas that accumulate the most dirt.
-Areas like the armpits, and in between creases.
+Areas like the armpits, and in-between creases.
 Make sure you clean the ears and eyes properly or else build-up will occur.

 Wipes can be used to help your sphynx stay clean rather than bathing.
-Its quick and easy to use without the need for water and shampoo.
+It’s quick and easy to use without the need for water and shampoo.

 4. Warm water and a cloth.